0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Prototype Pollution.md

 # High level overview

-Prototype pollution vulnerabilities typically arise when a function recursively merges an object containing user-controllable properties into an existing object, without first sanitizing the keys.
+Prototype pollution vulnerabilities typically arise when a function recursively merges an object containing user-controllable properties into an existing object (see also [Mass Assignment](Mass%20Assignment.md)), without first sanitizing the keys.
 This can allow an attacker to inject a property with a key like `__proto__`, along with arbitrary nested properties.

 It's possible to pollute any prototype object, but this most commonly occurs with the built-in global `Object.prototype.